openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 - We want to run different workload partitioning on masters and workers.
 - Customers will be supplied with the advice of 4 hyperthreaded cores for masters and for workers, 2 hyperthreaded cores.
-- We want a general approach, that can be applied to all OpenShift control plane and per-node components via the PerformenceProfile
+- We want to consolidate the current approach and extend PerformanceProfile API to avoid any possible errors when configuring a cluster for workload partitioning.
 - We want to be clear with customers that this enhancement is a day 0 supported feature only.
 We do not support turning it off after the installation is done and the feature is on.